-- To enhance the area around the clock tower using both internal and external investment to improve the public space - To ensure that any developments consider the needs of all stakeholders and balances functionality - To ensure that any enhancements to within the area of the Jubilee clock do not impact on the historic identity of the area
+- To enhance the area around the clock tower using both internal and external investment to improve the public space - To ensure that any developments consider the needs of all stakeholders and balances functionality - To ensure that any enhancements to within the area of the Jubilee clock do not impact on the historic identity of the area - To work with partners to develop year-round cycle routes along the promenade

-- Develop an events programme for bandstand music in this area so there is some form of entertainment every night on the seafront during peak season e.g. Monday fireworks, Tuesday live music on a café decking etc - Develop a programme of pop up themed market events to appeal to a wide variety of users e.g. food, crafts, farmers etc - Introduce a street entertainers spot on the promenade which can host a variety of acts e.g. buskers, clowning, dance, living statue etc - Increase the number of benches on the Seafront, particularly in the area of the Jubilee Clock
+- Develop an events programme for bandstand music in this area so there is some form of entertainment every night on the seafront during peak season e.g. Monday fireworks, Tuesday live music on a café decking etc - Develop a programme of pop up themed market events to appeal to a wide variety of users e.g. food, crafts, farmers etc - Introduce a street entertainers spot on the promenade which can host a variety of acts e.g. buskers, clowning, dance, living statue etc - Increase the number of benches on the Seafront, particularly in the area of the lubilee Clock - Actively develop a year-round cycle route along promenade.
+Work with partners, and take advantage flood defence works to create space for cycling - Investigate one or more, permanent electrical power connections at the Jubilee Clock, sufficient to power small to medium sized events without fossil fuel generators